SwimmingHoles.info logo

 BATHING SUITS Customary

-DIRECTIONS From Brevard, go about 18 mi southwest on RT 64, turn south on RT 281, go less than 1 mile to park at "Gorges State Park" on the left.
-(Do not park along the road).
-Walk back to the road and turn left and walk to where there is a gate.
-Walk past the gate and down to the river.
-A trail downstream along the river leads to all these falls:
+2) From Brevard, go about 18 mi southwest on RT 64, turn south on RT 281, go about .5 mile and park in the church parking lot on the right (We talked to a couple of people who still do this).
+Walk back to the road and turn right and walk past the entrance to �Gorges State Park� to where there is a gate.
+The gate is posted state employees only, but people still walk to and around the gate.
+A trail downstream along the river leads to these falls."

 TURTLEBACK FALLS [TURT]: Walk downriver from Drift.
 Turtleback is still open for swimming.
 You can also slide off of Turtleback falls into the pool below.
+Exercise extreme caution if sliding down these falls.
+It is recorded that four people have died at these falls due to the small size of the pool to drop into and tree�s etc being washed over, submerged, and hidden from sight.
 Can be crowded on weekends.
-LAT, LON [N83/W84]: lat=35.0925, lon= -82.9664(source: Topozone-p) (accuracy: exact) LINK TO GOOGLE MAP.
+LAT, LON : lat=35.0925, lon= -82.9664(source: Topozone-p) (accuracy: exact) LINK TO GOOGLE MAP.
 Very confident.
 Verified.
+LINK TO PHOTO BY CAROLINA FALLS

 RAINBOW FALLS [RAIN]: Continue downstream a short way to Rainbow Falls.
 USE GOOD JUDGMENT HERE - FLOW MAY BE TOO HIGH TO SWIM SAFELY.
 Pool is at the bottom of the falls, rocks to sun on, etc. It's a fairly big pool, at least 8 feet deep.
 It's a little less crowded than Turtleback, though both can be crowded on the weekends.
 To get to Rainbow, you just follow the river downstream--the trail is not right next to the river, but is maybe 50 feet from the edge of the river running parallel to the river.
 Very easy to see.
 Very confident.
 Verified by another, 6/02.
-LAT, LON [N83/W84]: lat=35.09056, lon= -82.96611(source: Topozone ) (accuracy: exact) , LINK TO GOOGLE MAP.
+LAT, LON : lat=35.09056, lon= -82.96611(source: Topozone ) (accuracy: exact) , LINK TO GOOGLE MAP.

 HOLLOW FALLS [HOLL]: About .25 mile below Rainbow Falls is a small waterfall named "Hollow Falls".
 There is a broad, deep pool with a big smooth rock on the east side for sunning and diving into the pool.
 PHOTO .
 By swimming upstream, you can reach a rock ledge below Hollow Falls, and from that point (exercise care! slippery surface) you can make your way to the waterfall itself.
 It is an easy matter to slip behind it, where there is ample room for a couple of people to sit behind the fall and look through the sheer fall of water in front of you.
 Bathing suits optional.
 There are other falls further downriver, and lots of sunning and swimming and sliding areas.
-LAT, LON [N83/W84]: lat=35.08893, lon= -82.96214(source: Topozone ) (accuracy: approximate).

 CONFIDENCE See above